-Quebec -> Personal tax credits -> Experienced worker tax credit
+Quebec -> Personal tax credits -> Tax Credit for Career Extension

-The tax credit for experienced workers was available starting in the 2012 taxation year.
-It is available to individuals who live in Quebec and are 65 years of age or older on December 31st of the taxation year, or who are 65 years of age or older on their date of death, if they died in the year.
+The tax credit for career extension (formerly experienced workers, renamed for 2019) is available to individuals who live in Quebec and are 60 years of age or older on December 31st of the taxation year (for 2019 and later years), or who are 60 years of age or older on their date of death, if they died in the year.

-The amount of the credit depends upon the eligible amount of work income.
-This is the amount by which the eligible work income of the individual exceeds the base amount of $5,000, to a maximum of $4,000 in 2015 ($3,000 in previous years).
+The amount of the credit depends upon the maximum eligible amount of work income.
+This is the amount by which the eligible work income of the individual exceeds the base amount of $5,000.

-The following table shows the maximum eligible work income above the first $5,000 based on a worker's age, and the planned increases.
+The following table shows the maximum eligible work income above the first $5,000 based on a worker's age, and the 2019 increases as per the Quebec 2019 Budget.

-There are special calculations for the years in which the age changes, and the credit is available for both ages.
+There are special calculations for the years in which the age changes.
 There are also special rules for cases of bankruptcy.
-Details are in the Budget 2015 Additional Information on Fiscal Measures - see link at bottom of page.

 Eligible work income for the year includes the total of the following amounts included in the income of the individual on the tax return: